Our Brownea spp (above) flowered April 10. Watch for news about the return of the Victoria lily to the water garden.

 - The conservatory may be closed occasionally for maintenance or other reasons.
 We apologize for any inconvenience.

-- Stay on the sidewalks.
+- Stay on the sidewalks and path through the Palm House bed.
 Please don’t walk on the growing medium in the Palm House.

 - Please be respectful of plants and the greenhouse growers who care for them.

 Location: Adjacent to Plant Science Building, 236 Tower Road.
 View map.

 The conservatory houses one of several plant collections that make up the Liberty Hyde Bailey Hortorium in the Plant Biology Section of the School of Integrative Plant Science, and is maintained by the Cornell University Agricultural Experiment Station.
 It is the home of Cornell’s titan arums.